Roy Moore: U.S. Senate special election campaign

 In the December 12 election, Moore lost to Jones, who received 671,151 votes (49.9%) to Moore's 650,436 votes (48.4%).
 Moore refused to concede despite Trump, Bannon, and others urging him to do so.
 He told his followers in a YouTube video posted to his campaign account that "it's not over."
 He added that he wanted to wait for military votes to be counted and the results to be certified.
 A number of right-leaning websites pushed conspiracy theories about voter fraud providing the margin for Jones.

 Alabama secretary of state John Merrill told The Washington Post that the result would be certified on December 28, 2017.
 If the final margin of victory had been less than 0.5%, then a recount would have been automatically triggered.
 In cases where the margin is greater than 0.5 percent, either candidate can request a recount at his or her expense.
 However, Merrill estimated that a recount could cost anywhere from $1 million to $1.5 million, an amount that must be paid in full when the request is made.
 Moore had only $636,046 on hand by the time the campaign ended.
 On December 28, Merrill and Alabama governor Kay Ivey certified the results of the senatorial election despite a last-minute lawsuit from the Moore campaign (rejected by a state judge) seeking a new election on the grounds of voter fraud.

-He became the first Republican to lose a statewide race in Alabama since Republican Twinkle Andress Cavanaugh lost the 2008 president of the Alabama Public Service Commission election to Democratic former lieutenant governor Lucy Baxley.
+Moore became the first Republican to lose a statewide race in Alabama since Republican Twinkle Andress Cavanaugh lost the 2008 president of the Alabama Public Service Commission election to Democratic former lieutenant governor Lucy Baxley.
 Moore was the first Republican to lose a United States Senate election in Alabama since Richard Sellers in 1992.
 Jones became the first Democrat to gain a Senate seat since Richard Shelby defeated incumbent Republican Jeremiah Denton in 1986 in a similarly narrow election, though Shelby joined the Republican Party eight years later.
 Jones also became the first Democrat to represent Alabama in the United States Senate since Howell Heflin's retirement in 1997.

 In April 2018, Moore filed a lawsuit in Etowah County alleging "there was a political conspiracy against him in the 2017 special election".
 The former was filed against sexual misconduct accusers that came to prominence during the election.
+Most of its claims were dismissed in 2022.

 2020

 Moore announced on June 20, 2019, that he would challenge Doug Jones once again for his Senate seat in the 2020 election.
-He failed to earn the Republican party nomination, receiving only 7.16% of the vote in the primary election.
+He failed to earn the Republican party nomination, receiving only 7.2% of the vote in the primary election.